sql-machine-learning/elasticdl/docs/designs/checkpoint_design.md

 ```
 ElasticDL is a Kubernetes-native framework and local directory in the pod will be lost if the pod exits in Kubernetes.
 So the `checkpoint_dir` should be a persistent directory which will not be lost after the pod exit.
 Now, we can utilize `hostPath` and `PersistentVolume` to get a persistent directory to save checkpoints in ElasticDL.

-**Save model parameters to a checkpoint directory.**
+**How to save model parameters to a checkpoint directory.**

 Using AllReduceStrategy in ElasticDL, each worker has all parameters and we can assign any worker to save all parameters to a checkpoint directory.
 Using ParameterServerStrategy, all model parameters are partitioned on all PS instances.
 They need to save their owner parameters to the same checkpoint directory at the same step.
 Saving checkpoints for AllReduceStrategy can be seen as a special case that there is only a PS instance using ParameterServerStrategy.
 So, we can adopt the same way to save checkpoints for AllReduceStrategy and ParameterServerStrategy.

 The parameters on each PS instance may contain non-embedding variables and a part of embedding vectors of each embedding table.
 We create a `Tensor` protobuf with values for each variable or with values and indices for embedding vectors.
 To save an embedding table, we also need to create `EmbeddingTableInfo` to save the meta information like `initializer` and `dim`.
 Then, we create a `Model` protobuf including those `Tensor`s and `EmbeddingTableInfo`s.
 Finally, we save the `Model` to a  file named `variables-{ps_id}-of-{ps_num}.chkpt` where `ps_id` is the index of a PS instance and `ps_num` is the total number of PS instances.
 The checkpoint file will be located in a subdirectory `model_v{version}` for each checkpoint version.
 After the iteration versions of all PS instances exceed the checkpoint version in `model_v{version}`,  the `model_v{version}` will contain files of the entire model parameters.

-**The maximum number of recent checkpoints to keep**
+**How many recent checkpoints to keep**

-We can set the `keep_checkpoint_max` in ElasticDL.
-After saving a checkpoint, each PS instance will check the number of checkpoints it saved and will remove its earliest checkpoint file in `model_v{version}` if the number exceeds the `keep_checkpoint_max`.
+We can set the `keep_checkpoint_max` in ElasticDL to determine the maximum number of recent checkpoints.
+After saving a checkpoint, each PS instance will check the number of checkpoints it saved and will remove the checkpoint of its own shard in the folder 'model_v{version}' with the smallest version if the number exceeds the `keep_checkpoint_max`.
 Then, it will remove the `model_v{version}` subdirectory if it is empty.

 ### Restore Model Parameters from a Checkpoint
 The number of PS instances may vary when we restore model parameters to train or predict.
-So, we need to reassign variables and embedding vectors in checkpoint to new PS instances.
+So, we need to repartition variables and embedding vectors in checkpoint files to new PS instances.
 For each new PS instance, it will traverse all protobuf files in the checkpoint directory and get variables and embedding vectors if `hash_utils.string_to_id(var.name)` or `hash_utils.int_to_id(embedding_id)` is equal to its index (`ps_id`).
 The pseudo-code is:
 ```python
 non_embedding_vars = {}
 embedding_table_vectors = {}